 Food Scene and Shopping

 Foodies will find things to love on both sides, but again, the vibe is different.
-Kona has more restaurants aimed at tourists.
+Kona, especially in the vibrant town of Kailua Kona, has more restaurants aimed at tourists.
 Think oceanfront dining, resort cuisine, and some high-end options.
 You’ll find sushi, Thai, poke bowls, and great local seafood, but be ready to pay resort prices in some areas.
+Don’t miss trying world-famous Kona coffee, a local specialty available in many of Kona’s cafes and shops.

 When it comes to shopping, Kona has more big-box stores and national chains—Costco, Target, Walmart, etc. Hilo has some too, but it’s a little more low-key.
 If you’re someone who prefers boutique shops and supporting local businesses, Hilo might feel more aligned with your values.